Northern Nigeria erupts in celebration at Buhari win

 "I don't think the Federal Government can change the results now.
 When you look at the results so far, when you look at the margin that Buhari is leading with, there is no way that can change," he said.

-The police stood by and watched as the masses marched past, dancing, singing and waving APC flags, while a helicopter flew overhead in the opposition's stronghold neighborhood.
+The police stood by and watched as the masses marched past, dancing, singing and waving APC flags, while a helicopter flew overhead in the opposition's stronghold neighbourhood.

 As police and army trucks drove by moments later, soldiers raised their fists in triumph, eliciting roars of approval from the crowd.